etwk/blog/content/lists/books.md

 - [ ] The Omnivore's Dilemma: A Natural History of Four Meals #foodthink #must
 - [ ] In Defense of Food: An Eater's Manifesto #foodthink #must
 - [ ] Cooked: A Natural History of Transformation #foodthink #must
+- [ ] A World Appears: A Journey into Consciousness

 ### Noam Chomsky
 - [ ] On Palestine (Noam Chomsky, Ilan Pappé)